 Break: We have a mid-morning break each day.
-Students are responsible for cleaning up after themselves in and out of the school building, especially the foyers areas/Big Room and outside.
+Students pick up a snack in the morning and are responsible for cleaning up after themselves in and out of the school building, especially the foyers areas/Big Room and outside.
 Snack privileges may be taken away if and when issues persist.